 How to refinance New Hampshire student loans

 If you’ve already graduated with student debt but want to save money, reduce your payments or even get a new servicer, then refinancing New Hampshire student loans could be the answer.

 When you refinance, you take out a new loan and use the money from it to repay existing debt.
 You can ideally find a refinance loan with better interest rates, potentially saving a large amount of money — check our refinancing calculator to see how much.
-You can also change your terms, opting for a longer length of time to repay the debt, thereby lowering your monthly payments.
+You can also change your terms, opting for a longer length of time to repay the debt, thereby lowering your monthly payments but you may pay more in interest over the life of the loan.
 But either way, you’ll need to carefully compare your options because there are major differences in refinancing loans from one lender to another.

 Both federal and private loans can be refinanced.
 But if you turn your federal loans private, you’ll give up many of those federal student loan benefits.
 With this in mind, make sure to weigh the pros and cons of refinancing federal student loans.
 Know too that you can also preserve federal loan perks with a consolidation loan, though your interest rate will stay more or less the same.